it-al-amin/Bit_Manipulation/README.md

-# Bit_Manopulation Problem you can find.
+# Bit manipulation Problem you can find.